space-cat28/Bees-Species-Recognition-with-Computer-Vision/README.md

-# Naive-Bees
+# Bees Species Recognition with Computer Vision
-Computer Vision project: Automatical detection of bee species from images
+Automatical detection of bee species from images